 Review the Terms of the Policy: Although an insurance policy can be dense and difficult to understand, you need to carefully review the types of covered losses and hazards, as well as other provisions of your policy.
 Some people read only the declarations page, but the more prudent alternative is to read the entire policy.
-If there are provisions or language that you find unclear, you should ask your insurance agent, public adjuster or an insurance claims attorney to explain any provisions that you do not understand.
+If there are provisions or language that you find unclear, you should ask your insurance agent or an insurance claims attorney to explain any provisions that you do not understand.

-Report the Loss: Policyholders promptly notify their insurance company of the loss.
+Report the Loss: Policyholders must promptly notify their insurance company of the loss.
 In some instances, written notice of the loss should be provided and forwarded to the insurance company.
 The notice should indicate the incident that caused the loss and possible damage experienced because of the incident.

 Conduct an Inventory: A careful inventory must be conducted of any damage to your home or business along with the personal property inside the damaged structure.
-While it may be tempting to throw debris away or repair damage, you should generally abstain from discarding anything or performing repairs until an adjuster has inspected the property.
+While it may be tempting to throw debris away or repair damage, you should generally abstain from discarding anything or performing repairs until an insurance company adjuster has inspected the property.
 When conducting your inventory, you should also take video footage of all property damage.

 Mitigate Damages: Although you do not want to conduct significant repairs or discard debris before an adjuster has had a chance to inspect any property damage, most insurance policies require an insured to mitigate damages.
 If part of the roof of your home has caved in, you should use a tarp, plastic wrap or other form of temporary repair to prevent further damage.
 The cost of the temporary repairs implemented by a policyholder may be covered, so you should contact your adjuster and ask whether the cost of such repairs will be reimbursed.